pucagit/Cryptography-I/Week_3/Quiz.md

 Suppose a MAC system $(S, V)$ is used to protect files in a file system by appending a MAC tag to each file.
 The MAC signing algorith S is applied to the file contents and nothing else.
 What tampering attacks are not prevented by this system?

-- [x] Changing the las modification time of a file.
+- [x] Changing the last modification time of a file.
 - [ ] Replacing the contents of a file with the concatenation of two files on the file system.
 - [ ] Changing the first byte of the file contents.
 - [ ] Replacing the tag and contents of one file with the tag and contents of a file from another computer proctected by the sam MAC system, but a different key